juliushaertl/nextcloud-docker-dev/docs/services/database.md

 ### MaxScale

 This mode runs a mariadb primary and read replica setup with maxscale as load balancer.
 The primary is used for writes and the replica for reads where MaxScale is used to perform a read-write-split.

+The logs of MaxScale can be accessed with `docker-compose exec maxscale cat /var/log/maxscale/maxscale.log`.